 Our favorite: Skiphop Farmstand mat

 I’ll admit I chose this mat for the cute veggie theme, but all the Skiphop activity gyms have a lot of sensory features for babies to discover as they grow including textures, sounds, rattles, mirrors, a teether toy, and adorable coordinating tummy time support wedge pillows.
 We held off on getting one initially, but Nori loves this and has spent a good amount of time on it daily for the past few months!

 Our favorite: DockATot (at Nordstrom; Amazon)

-This is a pricey large pillow with a flat center, handle, and removable cover.
+The purpose of a lounger is pretty much the same as a bouncer (# 3) so new parents can easily make do with one or the other.
+The DockATot is a pricey large pillow with a flat center, handle, and removable cover.
 But we admittedly loved and used this every day for naps until around 4-5 months.
 I loved that I could grab and move it around the house with only one free hand – something I couldn’t do with a bassinet.
 Sometimes we would co-sleep between feedings, and used this on our bed to keep her close but separated.
-Some parents get longer use out of the Dockatot as a lounger, changing station, or tummy time prop, but our baby is now on the move and won’t stay put!
+Some parents get more use out of the Dockatot as a lounger, changing station, or tummy time prop as well.

 We also received the Snuggle Me Organic which has rave reviews from fellow moms, but unfortunately Nori didn’t like it.
 If you’re shopping for a dock for baby’s awake time only, several of my friends also loved the affordable Boppy lounger.